doc4d/docs/docs/ViewPro/method-list.md

 #### Description

 `VP Get workbook options` <!-- REF #_method_.Get workbook options.Summary -->
-Returns an object containing the workbook options in *vpArea*<!-- END REF -->
+returns an object containing the workbook options in *vpArea*<!-- END REF -->

 In *vpAreaName*, pass the name of the 4D View Pro area.